kemonoske/CreditExpertSystem/README.md

 CreditExpertSystem
 ==================

 Simple designed expert system, uses a set of form to collect client data, then takes a decision based on collected data.
-Written as a sample for AI courses.
+Written as a sample for AI courses using JavaFX.